Thream/styled-jsx-plugin-sass/README.md

 }
 ```

-## Node-sass options
+## Sass options

-Node-sass can be configured using `sassOptions`.
-This is useful for setting options such as `includePaths` or `precision`.
+Sass can be configured using `sassOptions`.
+This is useful for setting options such as `data` or `includePaths`, see all the available options in [Sass README](https://github.com/sass/node-sass#Options).

 ```json
 {